 Lazzaro is a marker for tradition and nostalgia, reminding those around him of what used to be.
 Rohrwacher takes influence from the likes of Ermanno Olmi, in her use of magical realism.
 Her earlier films (THE WONDERS (2017) CORPO CELEST (2011)) also deal with familial relationships as well as feelings surrounding both the comfortable and the unfamiliar.

 At a substantial 125 minutes long, the film doesn’t suffer for its length.
-It’s initial relaxed pace quickens as the narrative tightens and Rohrwacher doesn’t let it lull.
+The initial relaxed pace quickens as the narrative tightens and Rohrwacher doesn’t let it lull.
 HAPPY AS LAZZARO is a conversation starter and successfully balances nuance and neo-realism with its thoughtful, comedic and magical lead.